 * Available to current enrolled students only

-The Professional Learning Blackboard page contains information relating to SPE; including placement handbooks and copies of forms for each SPE course, scheduled dates for SPE on the Education Professional Learning calendar, available bursaries and grants, professional development and SPE-related events, mandatory requirements for SPE, and any other information that students might find useful to know before undertaking their SPE.
+Your Sonia Online account contains information relating to SPE; including placement handbooks and copies of forms for each SPE course, scheduled dates for SPE on the Education Professional Learning calendar, available bursaries and grants, professional development and SPE-related events, mandatory requirements for SPE, and any other information that students might find useful to know before undertaking their SPE.
+The Sonia Online homepage also contains a library of placement-related fact sheets and placement forms for you to access.

 Education Partnerships and Professional Learning Office